Heated Bird Baths

 Hi Marian...

 Thank you for the compliment on my pictures!
-I have literally over a thousand!! and That is no joke!
+I have literally over a thousand!! and that is no joke!
 Several different species.

-I am home bound most of the time due to illness.. and the hummers give me so much joy. as do some of the other migratory birds that stop by every year.
+I am home bound most of the time due to illness.. and the hummers give me so much joy, as do some of the other migratory birds that stop by every year.
 And then there are my state birds.

-Hanging the feeders in the shade brings no relief.
-I am at a loss.
 I have been hanging the feeders at night, because the bee's don't seem to come till just before sunrise.
 I hope they get used to that.

 One thing we do not have here, is a shortage of bees Marian.
 I have seen some of your comments in the past.
-We have a lot of Desert willows around us and that may be a source.

 We try to keep them cut down.. but they grow where ever the pods are blown!
 BEAUTIFUL, stunning trees they are, absolutely GORGEOUS, but they are a tree for bees to the hilt!